 Even after all these centuries, you don't need to be an archaeologist to envisage it in its full glory.
 Clearly, R. R. Martin has taken some liberties with his wall, but the psychology of the structure is fairly comparable.

 Build walls, not bridges

-In the Game of Thrones canon, the wall’s engineer and architect, Brandon the Builder show stark, no pun intended, to its real life inspiration.
+In the Game of Thrones canon, the wall's engineer and architect, Brandon the Builder show stark similarity to its real-life inspiration.
 Just as the Roman engineers took advantage of the natural geography so too did Brandon.

 "But that was deceptive, Jon realized as they drew closer.
 Brandon the Builder had laid his huge foundation blocks along the heights wherever feasible, and hereabouts the hills rose wild and rugged."